srushti-714/Azure-Arc-for-Servers/README.md

 After getting these values, it is creating **pscredential** to login in **Azure PowerShell** using service principle and then, creating a script block to run that block inside the **machines hosted on Hyper-V**.
 Script block will install the Arc agent package inside vm and connect with Azure Arc.
 Script block is getting executed remotely with Invoke command from ARC-Host vm with computer name/private ip of WinVm.

-## Task 3: Connect a Linux Virtual Machine to Arc
+## Task 3: Connect a Linux Virtual Machine to Azure Arc
 In this task, we will connect the Linux machine to Azure Arc.
 1. Open windows PowerShell and run the following command and pass the Linux vm ip in prompt
     ```